ucsb-cs16/s19-ykk/_lectures/lec06.md

     return 0;  // Make sure this is outside of the while loop, otherwise, the program will exit too soon }
 ```

 # Practice Questions

 1. Write a Makefile so that when we type `make hello`, the compiler will compile the file `main.cpp` into an executable named `program01`

-2. Write the following if/else-if/else chain as a switch statement
+2. Write the following if/else-if/else chain as a switch statement:
 ```
 char vimLetter;
 cin >> vimLetter;